Hainesport Township, New Jersey: Education

 The Hainesport Township School District serves public school students in pre-kindergarten through eighth grade at the Hainesport School.
-As of the 2020–21 school year, the district, comprised of one school, had an enrollment of 519 students and 55.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
+As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 553 students and 56.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.

-For ninth through twelfth grades, public school students attend the Rancocas Valley Regional High School, a comprehensive regional public high school serving students from five communities encompassing approximately 40 sqmi and comprising the communities of Eastampton Township, Hainesport Township, Lumberton, Mount Holly and Westampton.
-As of the 2020–21 school year, the high school had an enrollment of 2,069 students and 139.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.8:1.
+For ninth through twelfth grades, public school students attend the Rancocas Valley Regional High School, a comprehensive regional public high school serving students from five communities encompassing approximately 40 sqmi and comprised of the townships of Eastampton, Hainesport, Lumberton, Mount Holly and Westampton.
+As of the 2021–22 school year, the high school had an enrollment of 2,048 students and 140.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
 The school is located in Mount Holly Township.
-The district's board of education has nine members who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year as part of the November general election.
+The district's board of education is comprised of nine members who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year as part of the November general election.
 Seats on the board are allocated based on the population of the five constituent municipalities, with one seat assigned to Hainesport Township.

 Students from Hainesport Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 43.05 mi of roadways, of which 30.72 mi were maintained by the municipality, 9.50 mi by Burlington County and 2.83 mi by the New Jersey Department of Transportation.

 Route 38 passes through in the center of the township.
 The two major county roads that pass through are CR 537 near the center and CR 541 in the eastern section.

-Interstate 295 and the New Jersey Turnpike are accessible outside the municipality in neighboring Westampton and Mount Laurel townships.
+I-295 and the New Jersey Turnpike are accessible outside the municipality in neighboring Westampton and Mount Laurel townships.